-For income from an Out of Hours Provider to be pensionable, the OOHP needs to be an approved Scheme Employing Authority.
+For income from an Out of Hours Provider to be pensionable, the OOHP needs to be a NHSPS Employing Authority.
 A list of OOHPs that are Employing Authorities can be found in the 'FAQs' located on NHS Pensions website in the 'GP Forms' section.
 Please refer to this to determine if OOHs income is pensionable.